Why a Mobile-Friendly Website Should Be a Priority

 As a result, mobile-responsive websites are no longer a luxury but a necessity for businesses that want to leverage more traffic and establish credibility with their customers.

-Use the tips and techniques detailed above to ensure that your web presence serves mobile customers just as spectacularly as it does desktop visitors.
+Use the tips and techniques detailed above to ensure that your web presence serves mobile customers as spectacularly as desktop visitors.

 Mobile-friendly websites are designed to be viewed on a mobile device such as a phone or tablet.
 This means the site will resize itself and display correctly on the small screen.
 Mobile-friendly websites are easier to navigate, and users can find what they want without scrolling through unnecessary pages.